Anikethdash09/food.tap/README.md

 - New restaurant can be added
 - Order food
 - Rate of food, Cost and timing
-- Pay on any mode
-- Get delivery time
 - Give us feed back

 # Technologies Used